eigenfoo/cryptics/docs/datasheet.md

 are redundant and of limited value, or to respect the copyright of the scraped blogs.
 While I believe it is fair use to republish the cryptic clues in a centralized, structured and searchable format[^1], the blogs hold the copyright to any annotations and commentary on the clues.
+Nevertheless, I am happy to share the full dataset on a case-by-case basis with non-commercial groups (e.g. academic research groups).
+Please [email me](mailto:george[&#230;]eigenfoo.xyz) to inquire.

 [^1]: a.k.a. a [_transformatively_](https://copyright.columbia.edu/basics/fair-use.html) different resource.